Frank Frazetta - 1928 - 2010

 Rodriguez is no stranger to comic-book and phantasy sourced films, and has announced an effort to bring the Ralph Bakshi-Frazetta rotoscope epic "Fire and Ice" to screens as a live-action motion picture.
 Also mentioned is a film to be based on Frazetta's Death Dealer paintings - whether that means the 5-novel series written by James Silke, or rather just an effort to adapt an oil painting into a movie, wasn't clear.

-Rodriguez also said he plans to develop a museum, with cooperation of the Frazetta family, in Austin, Texas to exhibit Frazetta paintings for public viewing.
-If so, this would be the first outing of the Frazetta paintings since they went into storage after Frazetta's death.
-Rodriquez plans include the design of the museum to "be like a Frazetta painting."
+Rodriguez also said he plans to develop a museum, with cooperation of the Frazetta family, to be located in Austin, Texas, to exhibit Frazetta paintings for public viewing.

 Huge 41x77 One Sheet Frazetta Movie Poster The Gauntlet